Video shows Port Authority official's rant at police

 She was demanding the Tenafly cops explain the reason behind the car stop, something they say they are legally barred from doing.
 But she wouldn't give up.

-"You are a disappointment and you are just following him, so you are also a disappointment," said Turner.
+"You are a disappointment, and you are just following him, so you are also a disappointment," Turner said to the two officers.

-"The video speaks for itself.
-The conduct was indefensible," the Port Authority said in a statement released Tuesday night, saying it was preparing to take action against Turner at this Thursday's board meeting.

-But instead she resigned, appropriate, the statement continued, "given her outrageous conduct."
+"The video speaks for itself, the conduct was indefensible," the Port Authority said in a statement released Tuesday night, saying it was preparing to take action against Turner at this Thursday's board meeting.
+But instead, she resigned.
+It was appropriate, the statement continued, "given her outrageous conduct."

 The lights were off and it seemed no one was home at Turner's Tenafly home Tuesday night, though the Mercedes was in the driveway.